Vietnam.vn - Nền tảng quảng bá Việt Nam

 When you consciously breathe deeply, as in the 4-7-8 breathing technique, your diaphragm is fully activated, improving your breathing instead of breathing too fast or too shallowly.
 This muscle is located just below your lungs and is responsible for inhaling and exhaling.

-Promotes deep relaxation
+Promotes a state of deep relaxation

-Dr. Cheri D. Mah, a doctor working in the US, said that the parasympathetic nervous system (PNS) is responsible for putting the body into a state of relaxation, in contrast to the sympathetic nervous system (SNS), which increases the body's response to stress through rapid heartbeat, anxiety, and alertness.
+Dr. Cheri D. Mah, a doctor working in the US, said that the parasympathetic nervous system (PNS) is responsible for putting the body into a state of relaxation, in contrast to the sympathetic nervous system (SNS) which increases the body's response to stress through rapid heartbeat, anxiety, and alertness.

 Reduce chronic stress